tsonika/CID-miRNA/README.md

 #CID-miRNA: A web server for prediction of novel miRNA precursors in human genome
 http://melb.agrf.org.au:8888/

-Please cite this article as:
+CIDmiRNA is a tool for computer-assisted identification of micro-RNA using an SCFG model and has been designed to analyze either a single sequence or complete genome.

+If you use the results of this software in a published paper, please cite the following article:

     Tyagi S. et. al., Biochemical and Biophysical Research Communications
     Volume 372, Issue 4, 8 August 2008, Pages 831-834

-CIDmiRNA is a tool for computer-assisted identification of micro-RNA using an SCFG model and has been designed to analyze either a single sequence or complete genome.
+For help or comments, please use the following group: https://groups.google.com/forum/#!forum/cid-mirna

 It is written in Python.
 It runs on Python 2.7.x.